DEFRA/ffc-development-guide/standards/kubernetes/helm-charts.md

-## Helm chart
+# Helm chart
+Helm charts allow multiple Kubenetes resource definitions to be deployed and undeployed as a single unit.

+Helm version 3 is used within FFC.

+## Source control
+- Helm charts are source controlled in the same repository as the microservice they relate to

-Helm charts should be saved in a directory which matches the name of the chart.
-For example a chart referencing the ELM Payment Service would be stored in the `elm-payment-service` directory.
+- Helm charts are saved in a `helm` directory and named the same as the repository.
+For example a chart referencing the ELM Payment Service would be stored in the `./helm/elm-payment-service` directory

-Helm chart versions should be updated in the `Chart.yaml` file's `version` property.

-As Helm charts are saved in the same repository as the application they manage, the version numbers should be updated in sync with the application.
+- Helm chart versions are automatically updated by CI in line with the application version

+## Helm chart library
+- to keep Helm charts DRY, the [FFC Helm Chart Library](https://github.com/DEFRA/ffc-helm-library) is used as a base for all resource definitions

+- consuming Helm charts only need to define where there is variation from the base Helm chart

+## Helm chart repository
-Helm charts for PR deployments should not be pushed to a Helm repository.
+- Helm charts are published to a Helm chart repository using Azure Container Registry

+- Helm charts for in flight Pull Requests are not published